julkasiya43/portfolio/README.md

 ├── projects.html    # Showcase of recent work (e.g., BiSync)
 ├── contact.html     # Contact information and social links
 ├── style.css        # Global stylesheet and design system
-└── script.js        # Interactivity and dynamic animations
+└── script.js        # Interactivity and dynamic animations.

+---
+## Let's Connect
 I'm always open to discussing new projects, creative ideas, or opportunities to be part of your visions.

-## Let's Connect
 GitHub: @julkasiya43
 LinkedIn: Siya Julka